Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 There is much more to talk about when it comes to vision and how we construct a mental model ("understanding") of a space.
 This page will focus on the understanding of depth, which is the principle tool used in this process.
 Some "next steps" would be to study optical illusions, emotional impacts ("feeling") of certain spaces, and architecture.

 ### Stereoscopy
-Comparing The difference between the image received by our eyes.
+Comparing the difference between the image received by our eyes.

+When asked how we perceive depth, most will answer "because we have two eyes, stereo vision!" and they will be correct.
+Of course, this doesn't explain how we can still see and navigate and operate with only the use of one eye, or how we can perceive things on screens or drafted on paper as having depth.
+That's for the rest of this article.
+Stereoscopy is as good a starting place as any.

 Consider that for objects that are very far away, there is almost no difference between the image projected onto both of our eyes.
 Stereo vision has limits to it's accuracy, and that accuracy is directly related to distance.